UMWEDU/umw-careercenter-sync/_pages/workforce-recruitment-program.md

 </ul>
 <strong>Registration and Application</strong>

 Students can register by visiting <a href="https://wrp.gov/LoginPre.do?method=login">www.wrp.gov</a>.
 Click the 'Student Registration' button.
 The registration will prompt questions.
-Once the UMW Campus Coordinator approves your registration, you will receive an email prompting you to complete the rest of the application, including uploading documents such as your 'Schedule A' letter.
-This is a required document.
+Once the UMW Campus Coordinator approves your registration, you will receive an email prompting you to complete the rest of the application, including uploading documents such as your 'Schedule A' letter, a resume, and transcripts.
+Schedule A is a required document.

 <strong> </strong><strong>More Information </strong>
 <ul>